13 Thanksgiving Activities for Kids & Your Family (Easy Ideas to Celebrate & Give Back)

 Read up on the history of The First Thanksgiving.

 A Thanksgiving favorite of ours is The Very First Thanksgiving Day by Rhonda Growler Green.
-It is a kid friendly non-fiction book geared for kids Pre-K to 5th grade.
+It is a kid-friendly non-fiction book geared for kids from Pre-K to 5th grade.

 Watch or rent one of our favorites, A Charlie Brown Thanksgiving for some of the best Thanksgiving activities for kids.
 While it may not be completely historically accurate, it does make the Thanksgiving story a little more relatable for little ones.

 If you’d prefer a more recent movie, check out your local movie theater for Thanksgiving Day showtimes of new movies.
-B&B Theaters, has several Kansas City area locations.
+B&B Theatres, has several Kansas City area locations.

 Thanksgiving Day activities don’t have to be complicated.
-Practice new Thanksgiving recipes to share at the family meal.
+Practice new or unique Thanksgiving recipes to share at the family meal.
 You can also check out retro recipes for fun!

 Add your favorites to the family cookbook and keep adding to it every year – think about how big that book will be after several generations!